jssql1234/docs-sqlacc/docs/usage/Tools New/Fast Report/FR3 FAQ.md

 ![45](../../../../static/img/report/fastReport-basicGuide/45.png)

-### 2. Document Currency Description change Cents to Sens
+### 2. How to change Cents to Sens in Document Currency Description ?

 Syntax: